jchip/fynjs/packages/aveazul/README.md

 AveAzul ("Blue Bird" in Spanish) serves as a near drop-in replacement for Bluebird.
 It's built on native Promise, by extending it with the familiar utility methods from Bluebird.

+## Purpose

-The primary goal is to help migrate legacy code that uses Bluebird APIs extensively to native Promises.
-While not a 100% drop-in replacement (some aspects of Bluebird simply can't be replicated), it offers a practical migration path with minimal changes for most of the cases.
+The primary goal is to help migrate legacy code, that uses Bluebird APIs extensively, to native Promises.
+While not a 100% drop-in replacement (some aspects of Bluebird simply can't be replicated), it offers a practical migration path with minimal changes for most cases.

 Further, if you like Bluebird's API but want to use native Promises, AveAzul gives you both - familiar Bluebird methods built on native Promise.

+## Features

+- Built on native Promises
+- Implements most commonly used Bluebird methods
+- Comprehensive test suite ensuring compatibility

 ## Installation